Low-Rank Dynamic Mode Decomposition: An Exact and Tractable Solution: Notations

 We also introduce additional notations to derive a matrix formulation of the low-rank estimation problem \eqref{eq:prob}.
-We gather consecutive elements of the $i$-th snapshot trajectory between time $t_1$ and $t_2$ in matrix $X_{t_1:t_2}^i~= ~(x_{t_1}(\theta_i) \cdots x_{t_2}(\theta_i))$ and form large matrices $ \XXX, \YYY \in \Rr^{n \times m} $ with $m=N(T-1)$ as
+We gather consecutive elements of the $i$-th snapshot trajectory between time $t_1$ and $t_2$ in matrix $X_{t_1:t_2}^{(i)}~= ~(x_{t_1}(\theta_i) \cdots x_{t_2}(\theta_i))$ and form large matrices $ \XXX, \YYY \in \Rr^{n \times m} $ with $m=N(T-1)$ as

-In order to be consistent with the SVD definition and to keep the presentation as simple as possible, this work will assume that $m\leq n$.
-However, all the result presented in this work can be extended without any difficulty to the case $m> n$ by using an alternative definition of the SVD.
+In order to be consistent with the SVD definition and to keep the presentation as simple as possible, this work assumes that $m\leq n$.
+However, all the result presented in this work can be extended without any difficulty to the case where $m> n$ by using an alternative definition of the SVD.